home-assistant/home-assistant.io/source/_docs/automation/using_blueprints.markdown

 Automations based on a blueprint only need to be configured to be used.
 What needs to be configured differs on each blueprint.

-To create your first automation based on a blueprint, go to **{% my helpers title="Settings -> Automations & Scenes -> Blueprints" %}**.
+To create your first automation based on a blueprint, go to **{% my blueprints title="Settings -> Automations & Scenes -> Blueprints" %}**.
 Find the blueprint that you want to use and click on "Create Automation".

 This will open the automation editor with the blueprint selected.
 Give it a name and configure the blueprint and click on the blue button "Save Automation" in the bottom right.

 Done!
-If you want to revisit the configuration values, you can find it by going to **Settings** and then **{% my automations %}**.
+If you want to revisit the configuration values, you can find it by going to **Settings** and then **{% my blueprints %}**.

 ## Importing blueprints